VanderBorghtJef/GGP_FiniteDomainSolver/README.md

 # GGP_FiniteDomainSolver
-A finite domain based on the color puzzle in undertale.
-And the AI that solves it.
+A finite domain based on the color puzzle in undertale and the AI that solves it.